Battle of Mogadishu (1993): Second Black Hawk down

-In the half-hour after the loss of Super 64, desperate U.S. commanders unsuccessfully attempted to relieve the besieged troops.
+In the half-hour after the loss of Super 64, desperate US commanders unsuccessfully attempted to relieve the besieged troops.
 A small Ranger relief column was dispatched from the airfield, only to lose two Humvees and three soldiers within one kilometer of the base.
 SNA commanders had anticipated the American response and had set up numerous coordinated ambushes.
 A few minutes later, Charlie Company of 10th Mountain Division's Quick Reaction Force also tried to leave but was ambushed on Via Lenin road by SNA militia.
-In the break-out attempt, about 100 U.S. soldiers fired nearly 60,000 rounds of ammunition and used hundreds of grenades in 30 minutes before being forced to withdraw to the airfield.
+In the break-out attempt, about 100 US soldiers fired nearly 60,000 rounds of ammunition and used hundreds of grenades in 30 minutes before being forced to withdraw to the airfield.
 Due to constant ambushes and incessant Somali resistance, it would take nine more hours for the QRF ground forces to reach the besieged troops.

 At the second crash site, two Delta snipers, Master Sergeant Gary Gordon and Sergeant First Class Randy Shughart, were inserted by Black Hawk Super 62.
 Their first two requests to be inserted were denied, but a third request was approved after the QRF troops were ambushed.
 After 10 minutes of Super 62 giving fire support to the Delta snipers, an RPG slammed into the cockpit, ripping straight through the engine and knocking the copilot unconscious.
 Despite the damage, Super 62, piloted by CWO Mike Goffena and Captain James Yacone, was able to vacate the area and make a crash landing a safe distance away from the battle.

 Lacking fire support, the snipers were overrun, and Gordon was fatally wounded.
 Shughart picked up Gordon's CAR-15 and gave it to Durant.
 Shughart went back around the helicopter's nose and held off the crowd for about 10 more minutes before he was killed.
 The crash site was then overrun and all the crew members were killed except Durant.
 He had nearly been beaten to death, then captured by Yusuf Dahir Mo'alim.

 For their actions, Gordon and Shughart would be posthumously awarded the Medal of Honor, the first awarded since the Vietnam War.